How to Work with an Accountability Partner to Conquer Your Personal Goals

 Step 5: Create weekly accountability statements.

-You want to make what are known as accountability statements.
+You want to make what is known as accountability statements.
 These are action items you promise to complete before the next meeting.
 In a way, they’re similar to milestones because they’re small actions that are part of a larger goal.

 The best type of accountability statement is one that is related to your primary goal, has a clear outcome and is doable in a specific time frame.